May 6, 2024

 Image: https://www.colorcraze.run/losangeles/

-And yet, as each individual stood to speak, it was as if each one was tossing a cloud of bright dust on this individual's memory, like occurs during a color run.
+As each individual stood to speak, it was as if each one was tossing a cloud of bright dust on this individual's memory, like occurs during a color run.
 As the service continued, a bright, full-color image of this young man began to emerge.
 It was beautiful.

 And as the event ended, I remarked that I felt as if I now saw the "image" of this wonderful person simply from the love and affection that had been heaped on his memory from all sides by those who knew him.